fathimakm/learn_sop_cors_csrf_with_me/README.md

 ## SameSite

+1. Strict

+   cookies are not sent in any cross-origin requests.

+2. Lax
+  cookies are not sent in requests triggered by external sites that navigate to your site

+  -  if these two conitions are met, browser send cookies in cross origin request > 1.
+The request uses the GET method.
+2. The request resulted from a top-level navigation by the user, such as clicking on a link.

+  -  cookie is not included in cross-site POST requests > bcz POST request can modify
+  - Cookie not included in those initiated by scripts, iframes, or references to images and other resources.

+3. None

 * "site" refers to a combination of a top-level domain (TLD) and one additional level of the domain name.
 This additional level is often referred to as the TLD+1.

 * The TLD is the highest level in the domain hierarchy, such as ".com," ".net," ".org," etc.